 If you’ve been accused of sexual assault on a college campus, your school is probably pursuing Title IX disciplinary proceedings.
 Even though your school’s disciplinary process is distinct from the US criminal justice system, the best thing you can do to protect your academic future is to contact a Title IX defense attorney.

 At Hiltner Trial Lawyers, we have a reputation for fighting to keep good people out of trouble.
-From our expert team of criminal defense attorneys, here’s what to do if you’re accused of sexual assault under Title IX on a college campus.
+From our team of experienced Ohio criminal defense attorneys, here’s what to do if you’re accused of sexual assault under Title IX on a college campus.

 What is Title IX?